ReubenBond/reubenbond.github.io/input/posts/2017-Oct-30-setting-up-wyam.md

 ```
 cake --settings_skipverification=true -target=Preview
 ```
 Open a browser to http://localhost:5080 and see the results.
+Editing the file while cake is running the Preview should cause your browser to refresh whenever you save changes.

 # Automating Deployment

+1. Install the [Cake build task from the Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=cake-build.cake) into VSO.
+2. In Visual Studio Online, create a new, empty build for your repo, selecting an appropriate build agent.
+3. Add the Cake Build task.
+4. Select the `build.cake` file from the root of your repo as the *Cake Script*.
+5. Set the *Target* to `Default`.
+6. Optionally add the `--settings_skipverification=true` option to *Cake Arguments*.
-Add a new file called `publish.ps1` to the root of your repo with these contents:
+7. Add a new *PowerShell Script* build task, set *Type* to `Inline Script` and add these contents:
 ```powershell
 param (
   [string]$Token,